 If you are new to Roaring Fork Zen, you are heartily invited to review our practice guide in advance to familiarize yourself with the modest rituals we practice to uphold the spirit of this ancient tradition.
 We also offer suggested reading and a primer on 'zendo etiquette,' all of which is warmly provided to support the settling of your body, heart, and mind.
 You're also invited to reserve time for personalized meditation instruction before one of our regularly scheduled sessions.

-Additionally, we will hold a half-day silent meditation retreat in the Kiva on Saturday, April 18, from 9am-2pm.
+We are looking forward to hosting a half-day silent meditation retreat in the Kiva at True Nature on Saturday, April 18, from 9am-2pm.
 This retreat will feature extended rounds of walking meditation, a brief talk with opportunities for questions and comments, and a lunch break in the True Nature Peace Garden.
+More details and a registration link will be available soon!

 Roaring Fork Zen (RFZ) is a new Zen meditation community based at True Nature Healing Arts in Carbondale, CO.
 We are a 501c3 nonprofit charity dedicated to providing free authentic Zen instruction and practice to the Roaring Fork Valley from Glenwood Springs to Aspen.